Girls & Boys (Blur song)

-"Girls & Boys" is a song by British rock band Blur, released in March 1994 as the lead single from the group's third album, Parklife (1994).
-Charting at number five on the UK Singles Chart, "Girls & Boys" was Blur's first top 5 hit and their most successful single until "Country House" reached number one the following year.
-The single surpassed their previous commercial peak "There's No Other Way" by three spots on the UK Singles Chart, and saw the group achieve greater worldwide success.
-In the US, the track reached number 59 on the Billboard Hot 100 singles chart, becoming the band's second single to hit the chart after "There's No Other Way".
-It also reached number four on the Billboard Modern Rock songs chart.
+"Girls & Boys" is a song by the English rock band Blur, released in March 1994 by Parlophone and Food Records as the lead single from the group's third studio album, Parklife (1994).
+The frontman of Blur, Damon Albarn, wrote the song's lyrics with bandmembers Graham Coxon, Alex James and Dave Rowntree, while Stephen Street produced it.

-"Girls & Boys" was named single of the year by NME and Melody Maker.
-It was also nominated for best song at the MTV Europe Music Awards.
+Charting at number five on the UK Singles Chart, "Girls & Boys" was Blur's first top-five hit and their most successful single until "Country House" reached number one the following year.
+In the United States, the track reached number 59 on the Billboard Hot 100 chart and number four on the Billboard Modern Rock Tracks chart, becoming their highest charting song in the US.
+Kevin Godley directed its accompanying music video, depicting the band performing among documentary footage of people on Club 18-30 package holidays.
+"Girls & Boys" was named single of the year by NME and Melody Maker and was nominated for best song at the MTV Europe Music Awards.

 Composition

 Damon Albarn was inspired to write the song while on holiday in Magaluf, Spain, with then-girlfriend Justine Frischmann, lead singer of Elastica.
 According to Albarn, the city had "really tacky Essex nightclubs" and a rampant sexual scene among visitors, with "All these blokes and all these girls meeting at the watering hole and then just copulating.
 There's no morality involved, I'm not saying it should or shouldn't happen."
 The music has a convergence of various pop and dance styles, summed up by bassist Alex James as "Disco drums, nasty guitars and Duran Duran bass."
-Drummer Dave Rowntree admitted he is not on the track, being replaced by a drum machine he programmed.
-He said it was his favourite song on Blur: The Best Of because he "isn't really in it.
+Drummer Dave Rowntree admitted that he is not playing on the track, being replaced by a drum machine he programmed.
+He said it was his favourite song on Blur: The Best Of (2000) because he "isn't really in it.
 It's cool not being in your own song."
 The vocals were recorded with a demo featuring only the keyboards.
 This song is written in the key of G minor.